 And don't forget to keep your sunglasses handy, too.
 Your eyes will be just as sensitive as your skin while you're on photosensitizers.
 In addition, wear a hat and clothes that cover your body if you're going to be outside between 10 a.m. and 3 p.m. -- the sun's peak hours [source: Federal Trade Commission].

 So remember, seeing that sun sticker on a bottle doesn't mean you have to hide indoors until your medication runs out.
 Just be smart about protecting yourself from the sun.
-For more information on keeping your skin healthy, follow the links on the next page.
+For more information on keeping your skin healthy, follow the links below.